 When we started from Gwalior after having the famous ‘Bedai’ of Gwalior, our planned destination was Jhansi.
 So we hit Jhansi road and started an almost 3 hrs drive.
-Aim was to witness evening light and sound show at Jhansi fort.
-As we were driving, a huge structure, for which even the clouds failed to hide its grandness, grabbed our attention after one and half hr drive.
+Aim was to witness the evening light and sound show at Jhansi fort.
+As we were driving, a huge structure, for which even the clouds failed to hide its grandness, grabbed our attention after and half hr drive.
 To orient ourselves, I checked google, and it showed me the location is called “Datia“.
 In front was standing part of Datia fort.

 City Lost but History Resides

 Reading the title you must be wondering ‘Ki isme naya kya hai?‘ Let me try to tell you.
-When I saw that structure from the road, it was so majestic that I just couldn’t resist myself and wanted to see it.
+When I saw that structure from the road, it was so majestic that I just couldn’t resist and wanted to see it.
 But the closer I went, the more heartbreaking it was.